MarcisGailitis/GCP---Associate-Cloud-Engineer/3 Essential Google Cloud Infrastructure - Core Services.md

 #### 2.11.4.7.
 Explore the Service Account User role

-Create new VM using the service account:
+Create a new VM using the service account:

 - Service Account: read-bucket-objects
 - Create